yuqiii-wang/KnowledgeNotes/languages/js_ts/frontend/react/react.md

 React is used to prevent full webpage change by DOM partial update.

 React relies on a virtual DOM, which is a copy of the actual DOM.
-React’s virtual DOM is immediately reloaded to reflect this new change whenever there is a change in the data state.
+React's virtual DOM is immediately reloaded to reflect this new change whenever there is a change in the data state.
 After which, React compares the virtual DOM to the actual DOM to figure out what exactly has changed.

 ```html